-- 2 teaspoons matcha powder (I would prefer A grade matcha)
+- 2 teaspoons matcha powder (I prefer ceremonial grade Meiko matcha on my latte)

 - 1 tsp maple syrup or raw honey (optional, quite often I even skip this part and just enjoy plain matcha.
 There is enough sweetness in the vanilla and coconut milk)

-- 2 tbsp full-fat coconut milk (refrigerate overnight and use the firm part of the milk)
+- 2 tbsp full-fat organic coconut milk (choose tin one and refrigerate overnight and use the firm part of the milk)